gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 - There's a large Yu Jing freight corp too but it's "above suspicion" because of its party ties.

-- Yu Jing contact has told us that Papindra is a loose cannon and less trustworthy than her partner Angus.
+- Yu Jing contact has told us that Bipandra is a loose cannon and less trustworthy than her partner Angus.

 ### Next session follow up with both halves of the group: